K2eatures/kreatures-framework/README.md

 ## Getting started

 * Open Eclipse and navigate to your workspace.

-* Open the import menu via "File -> Import" or rightclick within the package explorer and click on "Import".
+* Open the import menu via "File -> Import" or right-click within the package explorer and click on "Import".

 * Choose "Maven -> Existing Maven Projects" and then "Browse" where you native to the KReatures project within your workspace.

 * A list of projects should appear.
 Click on "Finish".
 Now after a while all KReatures projects should be imported in Eclipse.

-* Right click on "kreatures-framework" and Natigate to "Run as -> Maven install".
+* Right-click on "kreatures-framework" and navigate to "Run as -> Maven install".
 That makes sure, all plugins are compiled.

 * Open the project "app" and navigate to the "target/tools/asp-solver" and copy the ASP-Solver into.
 If needed, rename the executable to it to "dlv"

-* Right click on "com.github.kreatures.app.GUIApplication" and navigate to "Run as/Run configurations" and Choose "Java application" in the list on the left.
+* Right-click on "com.github.kreatures.app.GUIApplication" and navigate to "Run as/Run configurations" and Choose "Java application" in the list on the left.
 Click on the tab "Arguments" and change the working directory to "app/target", then click run.

-* The Simulation-app should open and you can choose a simulation, for example double click on "island/Static island" and then press the button "init" to execute.
+* The Simulation-app should open and you can choose a simulation, for example double-click on "island/Static island" and then press the button "init" to execute.

 * Click on "Run" to perform on tick or "Complete" to run the whole simulation.